liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/04-updating-7.0-theme-templates/02-updating-7.0-theme-templates-to-7.2.markdown

 The theme templates are updated!
 If you modified any other FreeMarker theme templates, you can compare them with templates in the [`_unstyled` theme](https://github.com/liferay/liferay-portal/tree/7.2.x/modules/apps/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates).
-Next you can learn how to use @product@'s compatibility layer to help ease the transition to Bootstrap 4 and Clay CSS.
+Next you can learn how to use @sharepoint@'s compatibility layer to help ease the transition to Bootstrap 4 and Clay CSS.